 Kirsten S. Paige studied first at the University of Chicago (AB in Music History & Theory, 2011) and the University of Cambridge (MPhil in Musicology, 2012), before coming to the University of California, Berkeley to pursue a PhD in Music History and Literature.
-Her dissertation, “Richard Wagner’s Political Ecology,” is currently being funded by the Albert Lepawsky Dissertation Fellowship from UC Berkeley’s Doreen B. Townsend Center for the Humanities (2016-17).
-Kirsten’s project was previously supported by a John L. Simpson Memorial Research Fellowship in International and Comparative Studies from the UC Berkeley Institute of International Studies (2015-16).
+Her dissertation, “Richard Wagner’s Political Ecology,” is currently being funded by the Albert Lepawsky Dissertation Fellowship from UC Berkeley’s Doreen B. Townsend Center for the Humanities and a Eugene K. Wolf Endowment Fund Grant from the American Musicological Society.
+Kirsten’s project was previously supported by a John L. Simpson Memorial Research Fellowship in International and Comparative Studies from the UC Berkeley Institute of International Studies.

-Kirsten’s recent work has focused on nineteenth- and early twentieth-century German music, literature, and culture, particularly the work of Richard Wagner, opera studies, Romanticism, aesthetics, history of technology, medicine and science, media studies, ecocriticism and environmental history.
+Kirsten’s work focuses on nineteenth- and twentieth-century German music, literature, and culture, particularly the work of Richard Wagner, opera studies, history of science and technology, media studies, and environmental history.
 She has presented her work at regional, national, and international conferences, including at the Annual Meeting of the American Musicological Society (AMS).
 Kirsten’s research has been funded by the AMS, German Historical Institute (London), and UC Berkeley, as well as the Royal Musical Association, Frank Huntington Beebe Fund for Musicians, and Oxford University Press’ Music & Letters.
-In 2011-12, she was an Edison Fellow at the British Library, which funded her degree at Cambridge.
+In 2011-12, she was an Edison Fellow at the British Library.

 “The Owl, the Nightingale, and the Jew in the Thorn-bush: Relocating Anti-Semitism in Die Meistersinger,” co-authored with Thomas Grey (Stanford), Cambridge Opera Journal, Vol. 28/1 (March 2016): 1-35.